The following updates are from the August 2017 print issue of TBM: Tunnel Business Magazine.

 Clearwater Program Effluent Outfall Tunnel

-The Clearwater Program Joint Water Pollution Control Plant (JWPCP) Effluent Outfall Tunnel is part of an extensive planning effort by the Sanitation Districts of Los Angeles County to analyze the needs of its Joint Outfall System to the year 2050.
-The Effluent Outfall Tunnel is envisioned to replace the existing 8- and 12-ft tunnels with a new 37,000-lf, 18-ft ID post-tensioned concrete segmented lined tunnel.
+The Clearwater Program’s Joint Water Pollution Control Plant (JWPCP) Effluent Outfall Tunnel Project is part of an extensive effort by the Sanitation Districts of Los Angeles County to analyze the needs of its Joint Outfall System to the year 2050.
+The Effluent Outfall Tunnel is envisioned to enhance the existing 8- and 12-ft tunnels with a new 37,000-lf, 18-ft ID post-tensioned concrete segmented lined tunnel.
 All tunneling work will be done from a single shaft located at the Districts’ JWPCP located in the City of Carson.
 Structures located at the start and end of the tunnel will connect to the existing Ocean Outfall System facilities.
-Project advertising and bidding is anticipated to occur in the first quarter of 2017.
+Project advertising and bidding is anticipated to occur in the last quarter of 2017 or the first quarter of 2018..

 The Interlake Tunnel for the Monterey County Water Resources Agency comprises an 11,000-ft long, 10-ft diameter, gravity-flow tunnel and related structures that would divert water from Lake Nacimiento (Nacimiemto Reservoir) to Lake San Antonio (San Antonio Reservoir).
 The benefits of the project include increased surface water supply and reduced flooding downstream of Lake Nacimiento by diverting water into Lake San Antonio that would otherwise flow out to the ocean.
 The project also includes a spillway modification at Lake San Antonio to add an additional 60,000 acre-feet of water storage.
 The engineering firm EPC Consultants has been hired by the agency as Program Manager for the project.
-Construction is scheduled to begin in late 2018.
+McMillen Jacobs Associates and GEI, Inc have been retained for preliminary engineering and design services for the projects.
+Construction is scheduled to begin in early 2019.
 The estimated project cost is $76 million.

 California Water Fix